2023 United States debt-ceiling crisis: Trillion-dollar coin

 In 1997, Congress passed a law that vested power to the Treasury to mint commemorative platinum coins of any denomination.
 The law, 31 U.S.C.
 Section 5112, was originally intended to help the Treasury make money off of coin collectors, an idea penned by Delaware's at-large representative, Republican Mike Castle.
 The text of the statute did not specify any limitations on how high the denomination of the coin could be.

 An idea, which first emerged just prior to the 2011 debt ceiling crisis, is that the treasury secretary could instruct the US Mint to issue a trillion-dollar coin, and deposit it with the Federal Reserve.

 According to economist Mark Zandi, using the coin in such a way would be inflationary.
 An opinion article in National Review likened it to the government "printing money" to pay off debt.
 However, according to economist Paul Krugman, the move would not be inflationary, saying on Twitter, "The Fed would surely sterilize any impact on the monetary base by selling off some of its huge portfolio of US debt."

-Current treasury secretary Janet Yellen dismissed the plan as a "gimmick", saying that the Federal Reserve isn't required to accept the coin for deposit, and likely would not.
+Contemporary treasury secretary Janet Yellen dismissed the plan as a "gimmick", saying that the Federal Reserve isn't required to accept the coin for deposit, and likely would not.
 Krugman expressed a different opinion, saying on Twitter, "As for claims that Powell would refuse to accept the coin, or the Supremes would block premium bonds — well, nobody knows.
 But my guess is that nobody wants to be the guy who destroys the world economy.
 Even people happy to see it burn don't want their fingerprints on it."